Tom Sestak

-Thomas Joseph Sestak (March 9, 1936 – April 3, 1987) was an American football defensive lineman who played for the Buffalo Bills of the American Football League (AFL).
+Thomas Joseph Sestak (March 9, 1936 – April 3, 1987) was an American football defensive tackle who played for the Buffalo Bills of the American Football League (AFL).
+He played college football for the McNeese State Cowboys.
+He was named to the AFL All-Time Team.

 Early life

 Sestak was born in Gonzales, Texas.
 He had mixed European heritage, with his grandparents on his father's side being from Czechoslovakia while his grandparents on his mother's side being from Poland.
 Alongside his two brothers, he played in numerous sports as a child, such as football and track.
 He played tight end in the collegiate ranks at McNeese State University in Lake Charles, Louisiana.

 Career

 His talents led to him being drafted in the 17th round by the Buffalo Bills in 1962.
 He was also drafted by the Detroit Lions in the sixteenth round that year.
 He was an example of a trend of the young league to draft players from small colleges, which was deemed innovative in part due to its results that it cultivated, which Sestak represented well.
 He was to play defensive lineman for the Bills, owing to his 6-4 size, speed, and strength.

 Sestak was a starter in his rookie year and, until a series of knee injuries ended his career after the 1967 season, used his strength to dominate the line of scrimmage.
 Sestak was a three-time selection to All-American Football League teams and a unanimous All-AFL defensive tackle in three consecutive years; 1963, 1964 and 1965.
 Sestak served as the cornerstone of a defense that took the Bills to the playoffs four straight years (1963–1966) and consecutive AFL championships in 1964 and 1965.
 Over the 1964 and 1965 seasons, Sestak and his defense mates held opposing rushers without a touchdown for seventeen consecutive games, a Professional Football record that still stands.
 Twice during his outstanding career he realized the defensive lineman's "dream", returning interceptions for touchdowns, and once returned a recovered fumble for a score.

 His teammates described his play as "crazy as hell".
 He notably played a season with three broken ribs, and his knees problems meant that he spent time at a stationary bicycle instead of scrimmage during practice.